Kindly Note: I am working on this info category at the moment - so please bear with me while I get in all the info :) Many thanks. Dee

 Baby Combed Cotton - 100% cotton with a fine GSM to ensure support without bulk.

 Great lining fabrics are sheer nylon, Tricot, Baby combed cotton.
-You can also use Simplex or Duoplex.
+You can also use Simplex or Duoplex for a completely stable option.

 What is an add kit?